Temporary work: Legal issues

-Scholars have argued that neoliberal policies have been a prominent component in the erosion of the standard employment relationship.
+Scholars have argued that neoliberal policies have been prominent in erasing the standard employment relationship.
 This precarious new model of employment has greatly reduced the worker's ability to negotiate and, in particular, with the introduction of advanced technology (that can easily replace the worker), reduced the temp's bargaining power.
-Internet of Things-based companies such as Uber and Handy have come into conflict with authorities and workers for circumventing labour and social security obligations.
+Internet-based companies such as Uber and Handy have come into conflict with authorities and workers for circumventing labor and social security obligations.
 It has been suggested that labour regulations in North America do little in addressing labour market insecurities and the precarious nature of temporary labour.
 In many cases, legislation has done little to acknowledge or adapt to the growth of non-standard employment in Canada.

-California Assembly Bill 5 in 2019 addressed the issue of contract workers including those in the gig economy, and set stricter requirements that must be satisfied for a worker to be classified as a contractor and not an employee, as employees receive more worker protection and benefits than contractors.
-In 2018, Kentucky (HB 220), Utah, Indiana (HB 1286), Iowa (SF 2257), Tennessee (SB 1967) passed laws specifying certain on-demand gig economy workers as "marketplace contractors" and classifying them as independent contractors.
+California Assembly Bill 5 in 2019 addressed the issue of contract workers, including those in the gig economy, and set stricter requirements that must be satisfied for a worker to be classified as a contractor and not an employee, as employees receive more worker protection and benefits than contractors.
+In 2018, Kentucky (HB 220), Utah, Indiana (HB 1286), Iowa (SF 2257), and Tennessee (SB 1967) passed laws specifying certain on-demand gig economy workers as "marketplace contractors" and classifying them as independent contractors.

 In the European Union, temporary work is regulated by the Temporary Agency Work Directive and the Member States' laws implementing that directive.

 Lawsuits have addressed some of the controversies about the status of temporary workers in the sharing economy.
 For example, two class-action lawsuits settled in 2016 resulted in changes to Uber's employment policies, including clarification of drivers' rights and the company's disciplinary procedures.
 Some of these policies include Uber agreeing to issue warnings to drivers before cutting them from the company's service, no longer deactivating drivers who commonly refuse rides, informing customers that tips for drivers are not included in the fare, and allowing drivers to create an association to contest terminations.
 However, the legal settlement did not establish whether these workers are employees or independent contractors.